dvstter/XiaoshuoDownloader/README.md

 ## Files:
     1. **.py downloader instances
-    2. down/generic.py new version generic downloader framework (not finished and not in the schedule)
+    3. down/generic.py brand new design for generic downloader
-    3. down/generic_legacy.py older version, still using

 ## Development Progress:
-    1. rewrite the generic method.

 ## Usage:
     1. refer to xinyushuwu.py

+## Notice:
+    1. Other files like ak.py, cool18.py, etc. have not been updated to new version generic downloader, so these files should not be seen as reference